ambrosus/app-sensor-telemetry/README.md

 ## Usage
 1. Create an account at [https://dev.ambrosus.com](https://dev.ambrosus.com) and get an address and secret.
-2. Open a browser and send a shipment and sensor data like so:
+2. Open a browser and go to the app by passing sensor data in the query params as follows:
 ```
 http://localhost:3000/telemetry/send?
-    owner=0x2EB...4474
+    owner=[your-address]
-    &secret=0xa0e13...456fd
+    &secret=[your-secret]
     &shipmentId=123
     &name=Tylenol
     &temp=5
-    &humiditiy=40
+    &humidity=40
-    &aipressure=1000
+    &pressure=1000
 ```

 A shipment is created if it doesn't exist. all subsequent calls add sensor information to the given `shipmentId`.